 Websites that don’t use a taxonomy are complex for users to navigate, and visitors to the page often don’t find what they’re looking for – causing an average of 38% of visitors to a website will leave a site that is poorly laid out.

-Why You Need A User and SEO Focused Taxonomy
+Why You Need A User and SEO-Focused Taxonomy

 Users Think About Content In Different Ways

 Tagging content by taxonomy allows you to relate content by topic and type.
-So, a news item on a Google Update would have a sidebar containing other news items related to changes in the Google Algorithm, recent publications that talk about Google SEO, and recent news items.
+So, a news item on a Google Update would have a sidebar containing other news items related to changes in the Google Algorithm, recent publications about Google SEO, and recent news items.

-Users Have Different Interests In Your Content
+Users Have Different Content Interests

 Search Engines Need Structure To Be Effective and Efficient

 Search engines crawl the web and websites as humans do – through links and structure.
 Therefore, the more optimal your structure (internally and externally), the more efficiently and effectively the search engines can find, index, and rank your content.

 Each page has its value for both users and search engines.
 Users navigate based on mental models; therefore, each page fits into this model like a key.
 Search engines use context and website structure to understand ranking metrics flow and page value toward keyword targets.